erutan/sierra-conditions/content/conditions/breaking.md

 "Visit Recreation.gov to make a reservation under “Humboldt-Toiyabe National Forest – Wilderness Permits."
 Of each daily quota for a trailhead, 50 percent can be reserved ahead of time six months in advance of the desired entry date.
 The remaining 50 percent is available within three days of the date of entry."

-Emigrant still doesn't have a quota for backcountry permits.
+Emigrant still doesn't have a quota for backcountry permits, despite getting pretty thrashed.